Estimated reading time: 9 minutes

 Claim your business on the different search engines and popular business directories (Yelp and Yellow Pages: You can do each for free.
 Yelp will often call about services).

 After claiming your business, it’s time to verify your biz.
-Becoming verified with Google can either be fast or take up to 2 weeks depending on which verification method you choose.
+Becoming verified with Google can either be fast or take up to 2 weeks, depending on which verification method you choose.
 P.S.
 Most businesses verify with a postcard.
 Other companies may have the option to confirm by phone, e-mail, or search console.
-If you happen to have 10 or more locations to verify, there is a bulk verification option available.
+If you happen to have 10 or more locations to verify, a bulk verification option is available.

-Becoming verified allows your small business SEO to appear within that search engine’s map when potential customers are searching for related companies or products that are close to them.
+Becoming verified allows your small business SEO to appear within that search engine’s map when potential customers search for related companies or products that are close to them.

 A website with Local SEO